Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

 Conclusions
 =============

-Preparing this dataset was a mammoth undertaking which took over 2 years between data collection, processing, and quality assurance and hundreds of staff hours.
+Preparing this dataset was a mammoth undertaking which took over a year between data collection, processing, and quality assurance and hundreds of staff hours.
 This was a significant effort and component of the Future Coasts Aotearoa project.
 The dataset is now available for use by other researchers and organisations, and we hope that it will be useful for a range of projects.